Security-Onion-Solutions/securityonion-docs/ChangingIPAddress.rst

 Automating the change of the server IP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You may be able to use sed to update all files at once using something
+You may be able to use sed to update all files at once using something like this:
-like this:

 ::

-    sudo service nsm stop
+    sudo so-stop
     sudo sed -i 's|OLD.SERVER.IP.ADDR|NEW.SERVER.IP.ADDR|g' /etc/nsm/*/*agent* /etc/nsm/*/sensor.conf /root/.ssh/securityonion_ssh.conf /etc/salt/minion.d/onionsalt.conf
-    sudo service nsm start
+    sudo so-start